Guidelines for making an application

 • It is also important to highlight the ways your work responds to the Foundation’s key focuses.

-• If you have received funding for the same purpose from Kone Foundation, the plan should provide a brief account of what has been accomplished during the previous Kone Foundation funding period and the project’s current status.
+• If you have received funding for the same purpose from Kone Foundation previously, the plan should provide a brief account of what has been accomplished during the previous Kone Foundation funding period and the project’s current status.

 In addition to the above-mentioned, the research proposals for work groups or institutions should include:

-• Indication of applicants’ familiarity with the subject
+• Indication of the applicants’ familiarity with the subject

-• An explanation of any possible multidisciplinarity or interdisciplinarity factored into the project.
+• An explanation of any multidisciplinary or interdisciplinary characteristics of the project.

-Projects that are not research projects must include an attached work plan.
+Applications for projects that are not research projects must include a work plan.
 A sufficient work plan answers the questions: Why?
 How?
 When?
 Who? and Whom with?
 The work plan for artistic work may include several projects or parallel productions to be worked on during the grant period.
 For artistic work applications, the objectives and content of the work plan may be a description of the artistic practice and/or a future exhibition, performance, etc., if known at the time of application.

 The work plan should include: